In most cases, college scholarships are not taxable. But there are a few instances when you might owe taxes on scholarship money.

 Additionally, you must be a candidate for a degree at such an institution.
 That means your school has to offer the credits necessary to get that degree.
 That said, schools offering a training program for a “recognized occupation” can also qualify for tax-free scholarships, so it’s best to check with the school in question if you think you fall into this category.

 If you use your scholarship for expenses other than tuition, such as room and board, it might be taxable.
-Likewise for payment for services you agree to do for the scholarship, such as teaching or conducting research.
+The same goes for payment for services you agree to do for the scholarship, such as teaching or conducting research.

 According to the IRS, “a scholarship or fellowship grant is tax-free (excludable from gross income) only if you are a candidate for a degree at an eligible educational institution.”